 the most jaded diver happy.

-our private group bus to the hotel in southern Chiba
+you will travel in our private group bus to the hotel

-prefecture (about 3hrs by road).
-Group dinner included
+in southern Chiba prefecture (about 3hrs by road).
+Once we

 Day 2.
 After a light breakfast, we will head out to sea for

 Day 3.
 Three more shark dives including time for exploring